 HE-ER Mark 148 (Planned)

-13 in (33 cm) extended-range (ER), sub-caliber projectile with sabot.
-ET-fuzed with a payload of submunitions.
+13.65 in (34.7 cm) diameter, extended-range (ER), sub-caliber projectile with sabot.
+Length was approximately 72 in (183 cm).
+Projectile was to be ET-fuzed with a payload of about 300 M48 grenade submunitions.
 Experiments with this projectile were conducted during the 1980s, but development was cancelled in FY91 when the battleships were decommissioned.
-Projectile weight without the sabot was about 1,100 lbs.
-(500 kg) and range was to be in excess of 70,000 yards (64,000 m) at a muzzle velocity of 3,600 fps (1,097 mps).
+Projectile weight without the sabot was about 1,300 lbs.
+(590 kg) and range was to be in excess of 70,000 yards (64,000 m) at a muzzle velocity of 3,600 fps (1,097 mps).
+See photograph below.

 HE-ER Mark ?
 (Planned)